ssine/blog/content/posts/rpi-thermometer-and-ir.en.md

 The infrared receiver uses a module encapsulated by the 1838 infrared receiver.
 The transmitter is an ordinary infrared diode in series with a 10 ohm resistor.
 However, it is inconvenient to have an emission angle of only 30°.
 It is better to buy a larger angle.

 After the line is connected, it is the software part.
-There is a python package that is easy to use and not fire for infrared receiver[ircodec](https://github.com/kentwait/ircodec) .
+There is a python package that is easy to use (but not hot) for infrared receiving and sending: [ircodec](https://github.com/kentwait/ircodec) .
 It is very simple to use, first install (root is required):

 ```bash
 pip3 install pigpio ircodec